 NOTE: The previous two photos depict an extreme (and rare) example.
 Most of the time, the damage isn’t so drastic, only requiring replacement of the affected SMD components.

-UPDATE: I’ve been adding a surge-absorber across the HRX/RFRX-line to help protect against ESD.
+Note: I can add an additional surge-absorber across the HRX/RFRX-line to help protect against ESD.
 I won’t claim it to be a “cure all”, but it certainly can’t hurt.
-I use a DSP201M, which is available from Yaesu (part number Q9000375).
-Icom does not have them.
-Icom uses a different type of surge-absorber than Yaesu or Kenwood, which I don’t think is as effective.
+I use a DSP201M or GS35-201M.

 Some of the IC-746/756’s have a 1K resistor across the HRX/RFRX-line, but some don’t.
 So I add one, if needed.
 This may also help protect against ESD.